Auxdibot/auxdibot-website/Documentation/logging.md

 <em>The log embed sent to the log channel, which contains additional information about the action that has occurred.</em>
 </p>

+### Viewing Logs

+Administrators or members with permission can view the 50 latest logs on your server by running the `/logs latest` command.

 ## Log Actions

 -----

 Auxdibot will log the following actions on your server.
+You can view this list at any time by running `/logs actions`.

 | Log Action | Action Description |
 | ------------- | ------------------- |